 Not a fan of quinoa so I used Jasmine brown rice.
 I also skipped the canned tomatoes, not a fan of them either.
 I crisped them in the pan then topped them with a little sour cream and green onions.
 They were delicious.
 Very versatile recipe.
 Thank you for posting.

-So glad it was a success for both of you!
-Great call adding mushrooms!
+So glad your first quinoa experiment was a success for both of you!
+The addition of mushrooms sounds awesome - great thinking!

 It's a good thing these are so delicious!
 I just made about twenty of them.
 Thanks for a healthy, inexpensive, and easy freezer meal!